glasswalk3r/ubuntu-justched/README.md

 Then I discovered (by accident) that Debian already has this great program called [Java-Package](https://wiki.debian.org/JavaPackage), which basically does all the hard lifting for me to "debianize" the JVM tarball.

-The result of this work is the Perl program justched (yes, it started with a bad type from the jusched.exe program available on Windows) but I think it's a fun name (the pun was unintented).
+The result of this work is the Perl program justched (yes, it started with a typo from the jusched.exe program available on Windows) but I think it's a fun name (the pun was unintented).
 Hopefully, you can get the JVM DEB package created with minimal effort for your own computer (or even an entire network of Ubuntu desktops).
 Running it on a desktop will even send you a notification telling you that a new version of Java is available, so you might want to add it to your user's crontab or to execute at each logon.

-justched was created for Ubuntu LTS (currently Trusty) but could work on other different Debian-based Linux distributions, but I'm unable to validate
+justched was created for Ubuntu LTS (currently Trusty).
+It could work on other different Debian-based Linux distributions, but I'm unable to validate
 (or maintain) that.

 ### Why a DEB instead of `<your-preferred-solution>`?